Taher Shriteh: Biography

 In December 1992, Shriteh was again arrested by the Israeli military, and considered for inclusion in the mass deportation of Hamas members to Lebanon.
 He was, however, instead released, with Shin Bet saying that he had been initially included in the deportation list by accident.
 He was subsequently arrested again in February 1993, along with cameraman Marwan al-Ghoul, while covering a protest against deportations in Gaza City, with the military accusing him of failing to leave a closed military zone.
 He was released after one day.

 In 1995, a travel ban was imposed on Shriteh, preventing him from leaving the Gaza Strip, and his wife, who was originally from Jerusalem, was forced to regularly apply for permits to be allowed to stay with him in Gaza.
 In August 1998, the Israeli government announced that it would drop its international travel ban on Shriteh, although still banning him from travelling into Israel.

 In 2000, he moved to the United States.
+In the United States he has served as the "family patriarch" of a set of businesses based in Punta Gorda, Florida, described in 2025 as "among Punta Gorda's largest private employers".
+They include the King of Vape chain of vape shops and real-estate development.